a2stuff/a2d/res/notes/testplan.md

 ### Apple IIc+

 * Run DeskTop on a IIc+ from a 3.5" floppy on internal drive.
 Verify that the disk doesn't spin constantly.
+* Configure a disk with ProDOS 2.4.3.
+Run DeskTop on a IIc+.
+Create a Shortcut to launch BASIC.SYSTEM.
+Use Control Panel > Options to set Shortcuts to run on startup.
+Restart.
+From Shortcuts, invoke the BASIC.SYSTEM shortcut.
+Verify that it doesn't crash.
+Restart.
+From Shortcuts, invoke DeskTop.
+Verify that it doesn't crash.

 ### Laser 128